Running a pet photography business can be a challenge, but with the right marketing strategy, it's a cinch.

 For example, you can co-promote a grooming and pet photography package with a local pet grooming service or write a guest post on how to prepare for a pet photography session for a pet supply store’s website.

-These collaborative efforts will help you develop win-win relationships and allow you to tap into your partners’ customer-base (and vice versa).
-This approach allows you to reach a larger pool of high-quality prospects and promote your business.
+These collaborative efforts will help you develop win-win relationships and allow you to tap into your partners’ customer base (and vice versa).
+This approach enables you to reach a larger pool of high-quality prospects and promote your business.

-A well-designed marketing plan and consistent outreach strategy is the key to reaching a larger audience, staying top-of-mind, and successfully promoting your pet photography business.
+A well-designed marketing plan and consistent outreach strategy are the keys to reaching a larger audience, staying top-of-mind, and successfully promoting your pet photography business.